An Irish Family in Australia in 1967

 The mortgage was £2 a week.
 Peter left the job in the factory when he got the job in London Transport.

-Getting a job on the South Australian Railway
+The South Australian Railway

 We were in London for a few years and the tenants had moved out too so we sold up and moved back to Dublin.